Made with simple ingredients and real chocolate, this easy recipe for Hot Chocolate is rich and creamy and comes together in minutes.

-Do you want to know the secret to making the BEST hot chocolate?
+Do you want to know the secret to making the absolute richest, creamiest, most decadent hot chocolate?

-I use both chocolate and cocoa powder in this recipe for hot chocolate.
-I find that the this combination creates a recipe for hot chocolate that is rich and decadent, without being over the top.
+I use both chocolate and cocoa powder in this recipe for hot chocolate to create a recipe for hot chocolate that is rich and decadent, without being over the top.

-It may be simple, but this version of hot chocolate is PERFECT!
+It may be a simple recipe, but this version of hot chocolate is PERFECT!
 It is creamy, luscious, rich, and 100% made from scratch.
 It is the perfect drink to enjoy during the holidays, after playing in the snow, or just for a special treat.

 - Chocolate: The better the chocolate, the better your Hot Chocolate will be.
-I prefer to use a good quality 70% dark chocolate.
-However, you can use semi-sweet chocolate, bittersweet chocolate, or milk chocolate.
-Even dairy-free chocolate works great in this recipe.
-Use chocolate chips or fall bars, cut into small chunks.
+I prefer to use a good quality 70% dark chocolate, for a really rich, robust hot chocolate.
+That said, semi-sweet chocolate, bittersweet chocolate, or milk chocolate all work.
+You can opt to use chocolate chips, chocolate chunks, or chocolate bars that have been cut into small chunks.

 - Cocoa Powder: Be sure to use 100% unsweetened cocoa powder.
 Good old Hershey's cocoa powder works great in this recipe.

-- Milk: You can use any type of milk you like, but whole milk is best for the richest Hot Chocolate.
-Skim works, but creates a much thinner hot chocolate.
-If you are dairy free/vegan, canned coconut milk makes a creamy thick hot chocolate but almond or soy milk works as well.
+- Milk: You can use any type of milk you like, but whole milk, rather than skim milk or 2% milk, is best for the richest Hot Chocolate.

 - Vanilla: A bit of pure vanilla extract will help deepen the chocolate notes.